How to Make Ice Cream Without an Ice Cream Maker

 I’ve made homemade ice cream with and without a machine, and the final texture is fairly similar.
 Here are the steps in summary.

-- Blend a can of coconut milk with your flavors to make the base.
+- Blend your cream or a can of coconut milk with your flavors to make the base.

 - Pour the mixture into a freezer-safe bowl and place the bowl in the freezer.